Mr-cintacs/rock_paper_scissors_lizard_spock/README.md

 It is a simple game but not built in the conventional way.

-This is an extendable rock, paper, scissors variant, that means adding objects like lizard & spock doesn't means we have to add more if/else loops we simply make object of the respective new characters and add them to an array.
+This is an extendable rock, paper, scissors variant, that means adding objects like lizard & spock doesn't means we have to add more if/else loops we simply make objects of the respective new characters and add them to an array no need to edit the checking logic.